takikadiri/kedro-boot/README.md

 - Artifacts: artifacts datasets that are materialized (loaded as MemoryDataset) at startup time.
 - Templates: template datasets that contains ${itertime_params: param_name}.
 Their attributes are interpolated at iteration time.

 You can compile the catalog without actually using it in a Kedro Boot App.
 This is helpful for verifying if the expected artifacts datasets are correctly infered or if the template datasets are correctly detected.
+Here is an example of the catalog compilation report for a pipeline that contains an ``inference`` namespace.

 ```
 kedro boot compile